howardpanton/coin_toss/README.md

 -

-Have to use a recursuve function to check whether mactehs can be player
+Have to use a recursuve function to check whether matches can be player

 - Maybe Factory model will be better, we can create Competition and play matches using a new object

+- Main issue was the check to see if two player have already played, this wast causing error